kevinthayes/MSHP2/README.txt

 PROJECT OVERVIEW:
-The purpose of this project is to create a functional autoshop website through which potential customers can insert their information and requested repairs, and through which the website administrator can accept and reject these repairs, mark these repairs completed or incomplete, send emails informing customers of the state of their repair requests, and print the necessary forms surrounding the repairs.
+The purpose of this project is to create a functional autoshop website through which potential customers can insert their information and requested repairs, and through which the website administrator can accept and reject these repairs, mark them finished, (and or recover the repairs if they're rejected) send emails informing customers of the state of their repair requests, and print the necessary forms surrounding the repairs.

 IMPORTS: BareNecessities and Mail

 FILES AND THEIR PURPOSE:
 app.py
 	Mailing
 		Establishes connection with google's mailing server to allow for automated emailing from the website to customers about requests.
 	Forms
-		Using functions in validation.py, validate information given by the user by the rendered html form login.html Admin Console
+		Using functions in validation.py, validate information given by the user by the rendered html form login.html It should be able to save the data passed to accepted/rejected/finished.html and send it in an email.
+	Admin Console
 		Where the administrator is going to be able to view the data.